odow/StochOptFormat/README.md

   like `{"from": "1", "to": "2", "probability": 1}`, we get a format that trivially extends to infinite horizon problems and problems with a stochastic process that is not stagewise independent.

 - Q: MathOptFormat is too complicated.
-Why can't we use LP or MPS files.
+Why can't we use LP or MPS files?

   A: Go read the literature review in the MOI paper [1].

-- Q: Why isn't `parameters` a list of strings?

-  A: So we have the option to add additional fields (e.g., a default) in the future in a backwards compatible way.

 - Q: You don't expect me to write these by hand do you?

   A: No. We expect high-level libraries like [SDDP.jl](https://github.com/odow/SDDP.jl) to do the reading and writing for you.

+- Q: What happened to SMPS?

+  A: SMPS is too limiting for multistage problems.
+We hope to implement a converter between SMPS and StochOptFormat at some point...
+Want to help?

 - Q: This seems catered to SDDP; I just have some scenarios.